-2.1.2.
-Binaural STI
+3.1.2 Binaural STI

 The STI has always been a monaural model.
-This means that the STI cannot be used to distinguish between conditions in which binaural listening benefits come into play.
+This means that the STI cannot be used to distinguish between conditions in which binaural listening benefits are significant.

 Specific model additions have been proposed [13] to incorporate binaural listening.
 Similar work has been done [14] in the context of the Speech Intelligibility Index (the successor to the Articulation Index).
 This work needs to be consolidated into a robust addition to the STI model, that may optionally be used to refine STI-based studies in which binaural listening plays a predominant role.
 Such an addition also needs to be validated.